xp44mm/Notebook/F#/Reflection/Working with Types.md

 let mi = pi.GetAccessors(true).[0]
 ```

-By default the `GetGetMethod`, `GetSetMethod`, and `GetAccessors` methods return only public accessor methods; if the accessor method doesn't exist or isn't public, the return value is `null`.
-However, these methods are overloaded to take a Boolean argument: if you pass `true`, they return the accessor method even if it doesn't have a public scope.
+By default the `GetGetMethod`, `GetSetMethod`, and `GetAccessors` methods return only public accessor methods; if the accessor method doesn't exist or isn't public, the return value is null.
+However, these methods are overloaded to take a Boolean argument: if you pass true, they return the accessor method even if it doesn't have a public scope.

 #### Exploring Events